anderson-optimization/firebase-lib/docs/21-general-top-level-api-methods.md

 Parameters

 * variableName
-  * the first parameter can be an object of variableNames and values pairs
+  * the first parameter can also be an object of variable names and values pairs
 * value *(optional)*

 Returns `undefined`